Trolling: Trolling, identity, and anonymity

 Whitney Phillips observes in This is Why We Can't Have Nice Things: Mapping the Relationship Between Online Trolling and Mainstream Culture that certain behaviors are consistent among different types of trolls.
 First, trolls of the subcultural variety self-identify as trolls.
 Trolls are also motivated by what is known as lulz, a type of unsympathetic, ambiguous laughter.
 The final behavior is the insistent need for anonymity.
 According to Phillips, anonymity allows trolls to engage in behaviors they would not replicate in professional or public settings, with the effectiveness of trolling often being dependent upon the target's lack of anonymity.
-This can include the disclosure of real-life attachments, interests, and vulnerabilities of the target.
+This can include the disclosure of personal attachments, interests, and vulnerabilities of the target.

 A troll can disrupt the discussion on a newsgroup or online forum, disseminate bad advice, and damage the feeling of trust in the online community.
 In a group that has become sensitized to trolling – where the rate of deception is high – many honestly naïve questions may be quickly rejected as trolling.
 This can be quite off-putting to the new user who upon first posting is immediately bombarded with angry accusations.
 Even if the accusations are unfounded, being branded a troll may be damaging to one's online reputation.

 Susan Herring and colleagues, in "Searching for Safety Online: Managing 'Trolling' in a Feminist Forum", point out the difficulty inherent in monitoring trolling and maintaining freedom of speech in online communities: "harassment often arises in spaces known for their freedom, lack of censure, and experimental nature".
 Free speech may lead to tolerance of trolling behavior, complicating the members' efforts to maintain an open, yet supportive discussion area, especially for sensitive topics such as race, gender, and sexuality.

 Cyberbullying laws vary by state, as trolling is not a crime under U.S. federal law.
 In an effort to reduce uncivil behavior by increasing accountability, many web sites (e.g. Reuters, Facebook, and Gizmodo) now require commenters to register their names and e-mail addresses.

 Trolling itself has become its own form of Internet subculture and has developed its own set of rituals, rules, specialized language, and dedicated spaces of practice.
 The appeal of trolling primarily comes from the thrill of how long one can keep the ruse going before getting caught, and exposed as a troll.
 When understood this way, Internet trolls are less like vulgar, indiscriminate bullies, and closer to countercultural respondents to a (so called) overly sensitive public.

 The main elements of why people troll are interactions; trolling exists in the interactive communications between Internet users, influencing people's views both from objective and emotional standpoints.
 Further, trolling does not target a single individual, but rather targets multiple members of a discussion.
 Trolling can be easily identified by its offensive content, intended to provoke an emotional reaction from an audience.